-Learn the alphabet and vowels asap
+Learn the alphabet and vowels ASAP

 Find the 200 most common words

 Writing down and trying to create new sentences will also help a lot with remembering new vocabulary.
-Try composing a new sentence with every new word you learn a you might be surprised by how easy it was to make it stick!
+Try composing a new sentence with every new word you learn and you might be surprised by how easy it was to make it stick!

 Practice writing / reading with friends (instant feedback, motivation)